ScoreFusion: Fusing Score-based Generative Models via Kullback-Leibler Barycenters: KL BARYCENTER AND FUSION METHODS

 where $p_1, \ldots, p_k$ denote the densities of the reference measures and $q(x)$ denote the density of target distribution $\nu$.
 We refer to this fusion method as \textit{vanilla fusion}.
 Suppose we have an accurate estimation of the densities $p_i$s.
 We then use Frank-Wolfe method to solve Problem (\ref{convex}) and get an optimal $\boldsymbol{\lambda}^*$.
-In the Frank-Wolfe method, the gradient term can be approximated by sample mean estimators from target data $\nu$ (See Remark \ref{gradient} in Appendix \ref{lemmaSec}).
+In the Frank-Wolfe method, the gradient term can be approximated by sample mean estimators from target data $\nu$ (See Remark \ref{gradient} in Supplementary Material Section \ref{lemmaSec}).
 To generate samples, we plug in the $\boldsymbol{\lambda}^*$ to (\ref{pracbarycenter}) and simulate the SDE.

-We notice that a similar idea of fusing component distributions via KL barycenter compared with vanilla fusion has been proposed in \citet{modelFusion}, which uses averaging KL divergence as a metric to recover the mean-field approximation of posterior distribution of the fused global model.
-Both methods solves a two-layer optimziation problem: finding the barycenter and the optimal weight.
-Moreover, both methods introduce a convex optimization problem to help find optimizers.
-The difference is that vanilla fusion solves the barycenter problem first (since we almost know the analytical barycenter) and the main task is to find optimal weights, while \citet{modelFusion} finds both optimizers simultaneously and their convex problem is only a relaxation of the original target.

 However, the diffusion generative models usually cannot directly estimate the densities $p_1, \ldots, p_k$.
 Therefore, for complicated high-dimension distributions, it is usually hard to directly apply vanilla fusion.
 Therefore, we propose a practical alternative, process-level method called \textbf{ScoreFusion}.
 The numerical results in Section \ref{section:numerics} were generated by employing Algorithm \ref{Algo:2}.

 In our second method, we first build a forward process starting from the target dataset, according to (\ref{eq: forwardOU}).
 We denote this forward process as $\tilde{X}^\nu(t)$ and the corresponding density as $p_t^\nu(x)$.
 Then, we modify the loss function (\ref{trainloss}) as a linear regression problem